asimihsan/simple_tracker/doc/TERMS_OF_USE.md

 attorneys’ fees and costs of such action, in addition to any other relief granted to us.
 You agree that we will not be liable to you or to any third party for termination of your access to the App as a result of any violation of these Terms of Use.

+## Miscellaneous

+If any of the provisions of these Terms of Use are held by a court or other tribunal of competent jurisdiction to be void or unenforceable, such provisions shall be limited or eliminated to the minimum extent necessary and replaced with a valid provision that best embodies the intent of these Terms of Use, so that these Terms of Use shall remain in full force and effect.
+These Terms of Use constitute the entire agreement between you and us with regard to your use of the App, and any and all other written or oral agreements or understandings previously existing between you and us with respect to such use are hereby superseded and cancelled.
+Other than as provided in a purchase agreement you enter into with us, we will not accept any counter-offers to these Terms of Use, and all such offers are hereby categorically rejected.
+Our failure to insist on or enforce strict performance of these Terms of Use shall not be construed as a waiver by us of any provision or any right it has to enforce these Terms of Use, nor shall any course of conduct between you and us or any other party be deemed to modify any provision of these Terms of Use.
+These Terms of Use shall not be interpreted or construed to confer any rights or remedies on any third parties.